Deep Recurrent Encoder: A scalable end-to-end network to model brain signals: Introduction

+\paragraph{Challenge 2: inter-trial and inter-subject variability} Neuronal recordings in general, and M/EEG in particular, can be extremely variable across trials and subjects~\citep{baillet:17, king2018encoding, iturrate2014latency, vanrullen2016perceptual,huth2016natural}.
+To reduce the nuisance factors behind these variations such as eye blinks, head movements, cardiac, and face muscle activity which corrupt MEG recordings, it is common to make use of multiple sessions and subjects within a study.
+For example, several methods based on spatial filtering \citep{icacorrection, sspcorrection, barachant2011multiclass,sabbagh-etal:20,parra2005} or "hyper-alignment" use linear models such as canonical correlation analysis (CCA), partial least square regression (PLS), multi-view ICA and back-to-back regressions (B2B)~\citep{de2019multiway,xu2012regularized,Lim2017,king2020back,bazeille2020sharedresponse,richard2020ica} to isolate the brain responses shared across trials and/or individuals.
+However, these denoising techniques can also remove relevant signals.
+For example, \citet{vanrullen2016perceptual} have repeatedly shown that evoked responses to sensory input can be modulated by pre-stimulus alpha activity in a predictable way.
+Averaging trials, or filtering out this variability during preprocessing would therefore prevent the identification of such phenomenon.

+\paragraph{Challenge 3: identifying the relationship between brain responses and stimulus features} A large part of cognitive neuroscience aims to identify \emph{how} the brain responds to stimulus features.
+For example, are V1 neurons tuned to respond to luminance, contrast, oriented lines, or faces?
+When and where does this elicit a response?
+To tackle this issue, it is common to present many stimuli to the subject, and fit a general linear model (GLM) to predict brain responses given a set of hypothetical features \citep{naselaris2011encoding}.
+This approach can be limited, as GLMs only reveal brain responses to features predetermined by the analyst~\citep{poldrack2008guidelines,POLINE2012871,Kording2018,ivanova2021simple} and understanding interactions between features often requires explicitly modeling these interactions (e.g. as cross-terms to form a quadratic polynomial) and feeding them to a linear regression \citep{gareth2013statlearning}.

-Here, we propose to simultaneously address these challenges with a unique end-to-end ``Deep Recurrent Encoding" (DRE) neural network trained to robustly predict brain responses from both (i) past brain states and (ii) current experimental conditions.
-We test DRE on magneto-encephalography (MEG) recordings of human subjects during a one-hour long reading task.
-Such recordings indeed suffer from all of the issues detailed above~\citep{baillet:17}: MEG recordings are (1) extremely noisy, (2) high-dimensional (about 300 sensors sampled around 1\,kHz), (3) greatly variable across individuals, (4) characterized by complex dynamics, and (5) acquired during a task involving complex stimulus features.
+Here, we propose to simultaneously address these three core challenges with a unique end-to-end ``Deep Recurrent Encoding" (DRE) neural network trained to robustly predict brain responses from both (i) past MEG activity and (ii) current experimental conditions.
+We test DRE on 99 subjects recorded with MEG during a one-hour long reading task, and show that our model (1) better predicts MEG responses than standard models, (2) efficiently captures inter-trial and inter-subject variability, and (3) identifies feature-specific responses as well as interactions between basal activity and these evoked responses.

-The paper is organized as follows.
-First, we introduce a common notation across the standard models of brain responses to exogeneous stimulation, motivate the introduction of each component of our DRE architecture, and describe our evaluation metrics.
-Second, we describe the MEG data used to test these methods.
-Third, we report the encoding performance and interpretation analyses obtained with each model in light of the neuroscience literature.
-Finally, we conclude with a critical appraisal of this work and the venues it opens.